codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 * *Commit Checkbox* - if enabled will trigger this pipeline for any commit.
 * *PR Checkboxes* - various checkboxes for filtering the Pull request event.
 * *Support PR Events From Forks* - useful for opensource projects.
-* *Branch Field* - This is a regular expression and will only trigger for branches that match this naming pattern.
+* *Branch Field* - this is a regular expression and will only trigger for branches that match this naming pattern.
 * *PR Comment Field* - useful for open source projects.
-* *Pull Request Target* branch - This is a regular expression and will trigger only when a Pull request is created against any branch that matches it.
+* *Pull Request Target* branch - this is a regular expression and will trigger only when a Pull request is created against any branch that matches it.
-* *Modified Files* - This allows you to constrain the build and trigger it only if the modified files from the commit match this [glob expression](https://en.wikipedia.org/wiki/Glob_(programming)).
+* *Modified Files* - allows you to constrain the build and trigger it only if the modified files from the commit match this [glob expression](https://en.wikipedia.org/wiki/Glob_(programming)).

 {% include image.html
 lightbox="true"